ojwoodford/image-align/README.md

  - A C++ compiler set up (`mex -setup C++`).
 The script automatically compiles necessary C++ code.
  - An internet connection.
 The script automatically downloads the required data.
- - Ghostscipt be installed.
+ - Ghostscipt should be installed.
 The script automatically generates PDFs of the graphs in the paper.
+ - MATLAB should be callable from the system command line, without the full path (e.g. by calling matlab or matlab.exe).
+This allows tasks to be parallelized across all available cores.

 A complete run through all experiments takes around 12 hours on a 48-core machine.